rebelsky/sams-assorted-musings-reflections/cnix-thinking-like-sam.md

 Environment_.
 I'll refer to columns in _Joel on Software_ or Jon Bentley's _Programming Pearls_.
-In general, I think that students are best served by sources that are designed for professionals, rather than for education, because such sources force you to think more deeply.
+In general, I think that students are best served by sources that are designed for professionals, rather than for education, because such sources often force you to think more deeply since their focus is not on pre-masticating ideas.

 *Choose clarity*.
 C encourages you to write concise, sometimes obtuse, code.
 I generally recommend that you strive for concise but clear